exercism/x86-64-assembly/concepts/conditionals/about.md

 ### Unconditional Jump

 The instruction [jmp][jump] unconditionally transfers execution of the program to another point of the code.

-It is an one-operand instruction and the operand is the label which has the address to the point where execution will continue.
+Its single operand is a label which has the address to the point where execution will continue.

 Consider, for instance, the following function: